ChaseElander/ENGL460-Project/Scenes.md

 You turn around and walk back inside.
 "Something is going on in this place and I don't like it," you say to yourself.

 This is just messed up.
-You walk throught the room and into the [hallway->2 Hallway].
+You walk through the room and into the [hallway->2 Hallway].

 ## 2 bathroom